 How long does it take for the high water to be completely gone?

-Rise and fall of the tides alternate every ~6h, therefore an acqua alta will flood certain areas and then withdraw all within a couple of hours at most.
+Rise and fall of the tides alternate every ~6h, therefore the peak of an “acqua alta” will flood certain areas and then withdraw completely within a couple of hours at most.

 Is acqua alta dangerous?